 - Improve Server Efficiency: Optimize resource allocation for better performance and cost-effectiveness.

-How to Load Test with Screaming Frog
+How to Put Load on a Website with Screaming Frog

 Step 1: Install and Configure Screaming Frog